endurantgames/cosmiclegends/src/classes/knight.md

 :   You have a huge cache of conventional weapons.
-    From the following list, pick a number equal to the current Volume and add those as Personal Power Words:
+    From the following list, pick a number equal to the Volume and add those as Personal Power Words:
     Bullets, Grenade, Handgun, Knife, Non-Lethal,
     Reload, Rifle, Scope.
     Add one more at the start of each later Volume.